Gherkin/iptables/README.md

 # iptables
-The iptables configuration i currently use on my server
+The iptables configuration i currently use on a server

 ### Logging
 to log you have to set rsyslog to log kernel level 7